crsaracco/vst2-gui-research/vst2-gui-background.md

  - In Linux, that parent pointer is actually just an ID number to the parent window.
 You can convert the parent pointer by doing `parent as u32` and then connecting to the window through [`xcb::create_window`](https://github.com/crsaracco/vst2-gui-prototypes/blob/master/linux-opengl-vst/src/editor/window/mod.rs#L112-L114).
  - **TODO:** Mac OS X

+Most crates assume you just want to get up-and-running with a cross-platform standalone GUI window, so they hide all the platform-specific stuff from you.
+They have no functionality to "connect" to a platform-specific window, like we need to do here, so there's no way to actually get a `*mut c_void` handle out of them. **This is one of the main reasons why most UI toolkits won't work for VST.** *(Check out the ["Notes on using an already-existing Rust GUI crate"](already-existing-crates.md) page for more specific information.)*

 ## Events and threads

-*(**TODO:** Super hazy information ahead.
-Please contribute if you know more!)*

 VST2 expects the DAW to have complete control over the application, including its threads.
 Generally, the DAW will have one or more threads dedicated for each running plugin, and will send calls over FFI when an event is ready to be dealt with (window closing, audio buffer ready to be processed, etc).
 VST2 expects that function call to give control back to the DAW, so it shouldn't run forever.

-This generally means that you should use the platform's native event handling system instead of spawning your own thread, which is true on Windows and Mac OS X. Linux, however, doesn't have a "native event handling system" to use, so you *have* to spawn your own thread.
-The joys of platform-dependent development!

-The problem, though, is that this is **incompatible** with *most (all?)* of the GUI crates in the Rust ecosystem.
-They almost always expect you to be building a standalone GUI application, so they assume that you want your own event loop and event processing thread, so they make it for you.
-Check out the ["Notes on using an already-existing Rust GUI crate"](already-existing-crates.md) page for more info.
+On the other hand, most UI toolkits (including most Rust ones) assume that they own the top-level event loop -- that is, they own `main()` and never return from it.
+They almost always assume that you're building a standalone GUI application, so they assume that you want your own event loop and processing thread, so they make it for you and never return from it until your program is done.

+**These two assumptions are directly contradictory, and is the other main reason why most UI toolkits won't work for VST.** *(Check out the ["Notes on using an already-existing Rust GUI crate"](already-existing-crates.md) page for more specific information.)*